victor-valencia/nodejs-cloudinary/README.md

 - The app may take a few minutes to come to life
 - If you subsequently set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains)
-- If you create a lot of content or decide to scale-up the dynos to support more traffic, a more substantial, paid database plan will be required.

 ### Configuring environment variables